Following the new guidance released from the CDC, Governor DeWine, and the city of Toledo, TMA updated our COVID safety procedures, effective June 2.

 The Toledo Museum of Art is open from 11 a.m. to 5 p.m. on Wednesdays, Thursdays and Sundays and 11 a.m. to 8 p.m. on Fridays and Saturdays.

 Closed Mondays, Tuesdays, Easter, Independence Day, Thanksgiving Day, and Christmas Day.

 Certain works of art may not be on view at times and certain galleries may be closed for renovation or reinstallation.
 Access to particular galleries or works of art can be determined by calling the Museum.
 We regret any inconvenience to visitors.

-Admission to the Museum is always FREE but due to COVID-19, visitors are required to check in at the Information Desk when they arrive.
+Admission to the Museum is always FREE but visitors are required to check-in at the Information desk when they arrive.

 The Museum is just west of Toledo’s downtown business district, directly off Interstate 75, at 2445 Monroe Street at Scottwood Avenue.
 Our main business line is 419-255-8000.

 Parking is free for Museum members.
 Well-lit, guarded lots are available on Grove Place behind both the main Museum building and the University of Toledo Center for the Visual Arts, as well as on Parkwood Avenue adjacent to the Glass Pavilion.

 If there are any high traffic events at the Museum, event parking may be enacted.
 During event parking at TMA, guests will be asked to pay for parking in cash prior to entering the lots.
 Museum Members will be asked to show their membership card to receive free parking.
 Members unable to show their card will be asked to pay in cash and will be eligible for a refund by bringing their receipt to the Visitor Engagement desk within 7 days.

 Museum galleries are fully accessible.
 Free wheelchairs and strollers are available at each entrance of the main Museum building and the Glass Pavilion.